ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 ## NVIDIA Technologies

 NVIDIA provides the necessary technologies to replace the existing Lidar-based navigation solutions.
-This is made possible by leveraging the power of NVIDIA’s GPU and the Isaac ROS & Perceptor SDKs.
+This is made possible by leveraging the power of NVIDIA's GPU and the Isaac ROS & Perceptor SDKs.

 **Data Acquisition**: